billy-bertrand/My-First-Robot/README.md

 ![three ping correction](./etc/three_ping_correction.jpg)

-The idea was to _carefully_ choose a value for the `MAX_DISTANCE` argument for side ping sensor constructors so that they return `0` when the robot parallel to the wall (picture 1) **OR** a value when the robot is at an angle (picture 2 & 3).
-Unfortunately, this idea did not work because the side sensors returned unreliable data (wiring issues).
+The idea was to _carefully_ choose a value for the `MAX_DISTANCE` argument for side ping sensor so that they _**both**_ return `0` when the robot is parallel to the wall (sketch 1) **OR** return a value and a zero when the robot is at an angle (sketch 2 & 3).
+Unfortunately, this idea did not work because the side sensors returned unreliable data (wiring issues 🔌😔).

-[Professor Ayala](https://github.com/ChristianAyala) suggested I relied on (reliable) ping sensor.
+[Professor Ayala](https://github.com/ChristianAyala) suggested I used the reliable ping sensor.
 So, the second iteration of the function relied _only_ on the front ping sensor.
 The idea was to take the difference between the current and the previous ping distances and determine whether the robot got close to the wall or not.
 The result was fairly satisfactory 👇🏿

 ![Robot self correction](./etc/self_correction.gif)